When employees are off sick, they may be eligible for some form of sick pay.

 Occupational sick pay policy

-The policy should highlight the conditions under which your staff are entitled to occupational sick pay and SSP.
+The policy should highlight the conditions under which your staff are entitled to OSP and SSP.
 It should also include the process for requesting it.